Producer, director Marks dies; helmed ‘Perry Mason’ episodes

-LOS ANGELES (AP) — Longtime producer and director Arthur Marks, who helmed many episodes of the “Perry Mason” TV series and produced several hit blaxpoitation films, died at age 92.
+LOS ANGELES (AP) — Longtime producer and director Arthur Marks, who helmed many episodes of the “Perry Mason” TV series and produced several hit blaxploitation films, died at age 92.

 Marks passed away Nov.
 13 at his home in Woodland Hills, California, his son Paul said Saturday.